Ural owl: Other prey

 Due likely in no small part to the scarcity of herpetological prey diversity in the temperate and often frigid haunts of Ural owls, reptiles are very infrequent prey for this species.
-However, sometimes frogs may be taken when an Ural owl opportunes upon one in the warmer months of the year.
-Usually, in nearly any part of the range, frogs and other amphibians constitute less than 6% of the regional diets for the species.Mikkola, H. (1970).
-On the food of great grey owl (Strix nebulosa), the Ural owl (Strix uralensis) and the eagle owl (Bubo bubo) in Finland during summer.
-Suomen Riista, 22, 97-104.
+However, sometimes frogs may be taken when a Ural owl opportunes upon one in the warmer months of the year.
+Usually, in nearly any part of the range, frogs and other amphibians constitute less than 6% of the regional diets for the species.
 In the small Swedish study from Värmland County, an exceptional 12.2% of delivered prey was common frogs (Rana temporaria).
 In spite of historic records of fish scales being found seldom in some pellets, there is no known reportage of confirmed predation on fish by Ural owls in dietary studies.
 There is little evidence that in most of the range that Ural owls invest much time into pursuing or feeding on insects and other invertebrates, since the food reward is low for a fairly large owl to habitually hunt such prey, which may weigh only about 0.2 g.
 However, occasionally, concentrations of insects such as woodboring beetles may attract an owl.
 In the Bavarian Forest, more than 6% of the diet consisted of insects, mostly unidentified beetles.
 Despite most studies from Japan showing up to about 95% of the foods being mammals and secondarily birds, sometimes more extensive association with insect prey is reported.
 In the Kagawa Prefecture, an exceptional 24% of the diet consisted of insects and furthermore in Kyoto, Ural owls were observed to be routinely pursuing and eating Japanese rhinoceros beetles (Allomyrina dichotoma).
 In Primorsky Krai, Ural owls were further recorded as preying upon Daurian crayfish (Cambaroides dauricus).